 by Emily Smith This 32-page multimedia book for middle school readers and writers tells about the life of Phillis Wheatley Peters.
 It has a social studies focus that features colored primary materials about slavery and the American Revolution.

 This book may require further knowledge-building around the following: black codes, the Great Awakening, Crispus Attucks, Boston Tea Party, and the American Revolution.
 The book closes with a discussion of how Wheatley Peters's life may have been different if she were a slave in the South rather than in Boston.
 However, we'd encourage teachers to resist any urge to quantify and compare the horrors of slavery; we'd also encourage all readers to resist automatically equating the North with racial equality.
-Follow-up discussions and writing activities might include students' own personal responses to Wheatley Peters's life and poetry alongside images/primary source materials of the time.
-Please consider having middle school readers and writers submit these writing/drawing activities to the 2023 DFW-Writes-WheatleyPeters Contest (click here for more). |
+Follow-up discussions and writing activities might include students' own personal responses to Wheatley Peters's life and poetry alongside images/primary source materials of the time. |

 Phillis Wheatley: Poet (Junior World Biographies)